Analysis | The complicated question of ending imports of Russian oil

 This is not the position of President Biden, however.
-The White House has repeatedly declined not only to halt imports of oil from Russia, but the drastic sanctions the nation has faced since last Thursday’s invasion have excluded the oil and gas industry.
-In a news briefing on Thursday, White House press secretary Jen Psaki offered the administration’s position.
+Not only has the White House repeatedly declined to halt imports of oil from Russia but the drastic sanctions Moscow has faced since last week’s invasion have excluded the oil and gas industry.
+In a news briefing Thursday, White House press secretary Jen Psaki offered the administration’s position.

-“[The] factor we’re looking at here is the impact on the gas pump for Americans and reduction of supply in the marketplace,” she said.
+The “factor we’re looking at here is the impact on the gas pump for Americans and reduction of supply in the marketplace,” she said.
 “A reduction of global supply would have an impact on raising prices.
 So that’s the prism we look at it through.”

-This is a not-uncommon distillation of the debate: righteous annoyance at giving Russia money as it invades an allied state versus concern about the economic effects of a surge in gas prices.
+This is a not-uncommon distillation of the debate: righteous annoyance at giving Russia money as it invades an allied state vs. concern about the economic effects of a surge in gas prices.
 But this distillation, like most distillations, excludes nuance that can help explain the challenge more fully.

 In short, ending Russian imports is certainly possible, but it would probably cost consumers more.
-But a key, often overlooked point is that oil is not endlessly fungible, complicating the picture — and reinforcing that reducing dependence on oil overall would help avoid similar situations in the future.
+A key, often overlooked point, though, is that oil is not endlessly fungible, which complicates the picture — and reinforces that reducing dependence on oil overall would help avoid similar situations in the future.

 First, the basics.

-Russia makes up only a small part of the United States’ crude oil imports.
-In December, the most recent month for which data are available from the Energy Information Administration (EIA), Russian imports of crude oil were only about 1.4 percent of total imports.
-What’s more, the U.S. was producing more than 128 barrels of crude oil domestically for every barrel of crude imported from Russia.
+Russia accounts for only a small part of the United States’ crude-oil imports.
+In December, the most recent month for which data is available from the Energy Information Administration (EIA), Russian imports of crude oil were only about 1.4 percent of total imports.
+What’s more, the United States was producing more than 128 barrels of crude oil domestically for every barrel of crude imported from Russia.

-If you’ve been tracking this, you’ll notice that this figure seems low: isn’t it the case that Russia makes up something like 8 percent of imports?
-And it is — because crude oil is not the sole component of the petroleum economy.
+If you’ve been tracking this, you’ll notice that this figure seems low: Doesn’t Russia account for something like 8 percent of imports?
+It does — because crude oil is not the sole component of the petroleum economy.

-There are a wide array of oil and petroleum products that are imported to and exported from the U.S. Where Russia contributes the most is in what’s called “unfinished oil products,” a different category than the crude oil with which we’re most familiar.
-More than half of the country’s imports of unfinished oil products — oils requiring further processing, in the EIA’s definition — come from Russia.
+There are a wide array of oil and petroleum products that are imported to and exported from the United States.
+Where Russia contributes most is in what’s called “unfinished oil products,” a different category than the crude oil we’re most familiar with.
+More than half the country’s imports of unfinished oil products — oils requiring further processing, in the EIA’s definition — come from Russia.
 While this is only a small part of the petroleum economy, about 4.5 percent in December, it’s where Russian imports are most essential.

-So the question then becomes why we import this oil from Russia and whether we can do without.
+So the question becomes why we import this oil from Russia and whether we can do without it.
 For that, we’ll turn to an excellent explainer from the Wall Street Journal’s Collin Eaton.
 A central factor is that it’s less expensive for coastal refineries disconnected from oil networks in the middle of the country to import oil from overseas.

 “The U.S. buys Russian oil in part to feed refineries that need different grades of crude with a higher sulfur content to make fuel at top capacities,” Eaton writes.
 “U.S. refineries were designed decades ago to use heavier grades of crude, often with higher levels of sulfur, when domestic supplies were lower.”
-About three-quarters of Russian imports go to refineries on the east and (primarily) west coasts to be refined.
+About three-quarters of Russian imports go to refineries on the East and (primarily) West coasts to be refined, he adds.

 This is why another point made by Psaki doesn’t precisely capture the problem.
 She was asked why the administration doesn’t encourage domestic production.